askomics/asko-cli/README.md

 TODO
 ----

-- [x] Use a apikey insgtead of the user password
+- [x] Use a apikey instead of the user password
 - [ ] Query script